aedank0/hydrolox/README.md

 In place of a linear algebra library, I'm trying to code an implementation of 3D Projective Geometric Algebra, which ideally does fewer multiplications than using a 4x4 matrix.
 It's in a seperate repository: <https://github.com/aedank0/hydrolox-pga3d>.

+Hydrolox has switched over to using its own logger, [hydrolox_log](https://github.com/aedank0/hydrolox-log), which can write to a logfile in addition to writing to stdout.
+The Hydrolox executable uses command line arguments (via [clap](https://github.com/clap-rs/clap)) to control the level of logging and whether it also writes the log to disk.

 Some priorities for what I want to do next:
  - [x] Complete and debug rendering system
    - The initial version of the rendering system is now implemented, though it still needs to be tested